lucasquemelli/Rossman_Store_Sales/README.md

 **Purpose:** to forecast sales revenue of the next 6 weeks for Rossmann stores to know if we will be able to make a renovation for every store.

 **Strategy:** we used the CRISP-DS (Cross-Industry Process - Data Science) as the main project management methodology.
-The predictions were delivered through a Telegram Bot in order the CFO and stakeholders check the informations using their smartphone.
+The predictions were delivered through a Telegram Bot in order the CFO and stakeholders check the informations using their smartphones.